 Now is the time to watch every single Youtube video there is about how to use a knife and a gun.
 Take classes in hand-to-hand combat as well.
 Focus on chopping the person’s throat, elbowing the solarplex, and kneeing the groin.
 If you can grab a hold of your assailant’s pinky, bend it backwards until it snaps.

 In order to build a team, you’ve got to make a pact before anything happens.
 That means reaching out to your nearby friends and sharing your contingency plan with them.
 Maybe they’ll think you’re crazy, but it’s always better to be safe than sorry.

 If your house gets overrun, you need to be able to flee to a friend’s place.
 I have one friend who lives 2.5 miles away who has already built a panic room with a 6-inch reinforced steel door.
 The importance of being fit enough to run nonstop to your closest ally cannot be underestimated.

 If either my wife or I am ever captured, we have a secret code word we will use if ever we get to speak again.
 A lot of times captives are forced to speak under duress (e.g., gun to head, knife to throat), hence, if for some reason I can’t detect the worry in her voice, she’ll use one of several secret words to signal her true situation.

-Where To Invest If World War Three Doesn’t Happen?
+Where To Invest During World War III

 Money means nothing during a world war because governments will proceed to crank up the printing press to fund their army, thereby causing inflation.
-Sometimes there’s hyperinflation, as in the case with Germany post World War I.
+Sometimes there’s hyperinflation, as in the case with Germany post World War One.

 Buy bonds from the country you think will come out a winner.
 At least buy bonds in a country that you believe will pay back its debt.
 The most sovereign country is usually the United States because we have the biggest army, the deepest financial system, and a world currency.

 During the 2008-2009 financial crisis, the U.S. dollar gained against the world because the world found relative sanctuary in U.S. assets.
 This was even though many Americans were freaking out about whether they’d have a job the next week!
-Remember, everything is relative when it comes to investing.
+When Russia invaded Ukraine, the USD strengthened and the Ruble weakened.